Islam in South Africa: The VOC period

-The next Orang Cayen was Sheikh Yusuf of Bantam who arrived on board 'De Voetboog' on 2 April 1694 along with his family and followers.
+The next Orang Cayen was Sheikh Yusuf of Makassar who arrived on board 'De Voetboog' on 2 April 1694 along with his family and followers.
 They were housed on a farm in Zandvleit, near the mouth of the Eerste River in the Cape, far from Cape Town, on 14 June 1694.
-The Company's attempt to isolate Shaykh Yusuf at Zandvleit did not succeed.
+The company's attempt to isolate Shaykh Yusuf at Zandvleit did not succeed.
 On the contrary, Zandvleit turned out to be the rallying point for 'fugitive' slaves and other exiles from the East.
 It was here that the first cohesive Muslim community in South Africa was established.
 Since the Sheikh and his followers hailed from Macassar, the district around Zandvliet is still known today as Macassar.

 Among the political exiles were Tuan Guru, first chief imam in South Africa, and Sheikh Madura, who was exiled in the 1740s and died on Robben Island; his kramat (shrine) is still there today.
 Sa'id Alowie (Sayyid 'Alawi), popularly known as Tuan Sa'id, of Mocca in Yemen, Arabia, arrived at the Cape in 1744 with Hadjie Matarim.
 They were banished to the Cape by the Dutch and were incarcerated on Robben Island.
 On his release from Robben Island Tuan Sa'id settled at the Cape where he worked as a police constable – an occupation which gave him ample opportunities for visiting slave quarters at night to teach.
 Tuan Sa'id is known for his active Da'wah (missionary endeavour) amongst the slaves in the Slave Lodge.
 He is generally regarded as the first official imam of the Cape Muslims.

 In 1767 Prince Abdullah Kadi Abu Salaam of Tidore, Indonesia, was exiled to the Cape.
 He wrote a copy of the Quran from memory during his incarceration, and the volume is still preserved in Cape Town.
 He was released from jail in 1793 and establish a madrasah or Islamic school the same year.
 It is the first madrasah in the country and extremely popular among the slaves and the Free Black community.
 It played an important role in converting many slaves to Islam.
 It was also at this madrasah that the literary teaching of Arabic-Afrikaans emerged.
 It was through his work at the madrasah that he gained the appellation Tuan Guru, meaning mister teacher.

 In 1793 the growth of the community encouraged Cape Town's Muslims to petition the VOC for permission to build a mosque.
 Tuan Guru became the first imam of the first mosque established at the Cape, the Auwal Mosque.
 Islam was a popular religion among the slaves – its tradition of teaching enabled literate slaves to gain better positions in their masters' households, and the religion taught its followers to treat their own slaves well.